rechecked/rcagent/docs/getting-started/installation.md

 ## Windows

-Download the windows installer from the [download](https://rechecked.io/download/) page.
+Download the windows `.msi` installer from the [latest release](https://github.com/rechecked/rcagent/releases) page.

 The msi can be installed manually or you can install the package using the command line with the following command: